ethanshry/Kraken/documentation/Report.md

 ## Platform Overview

 The Kraken App Deployment Platform is a collection of devices all running the Kraken agent.
-The platform is made up of a single Orchestration node, and 0+ Worker nodes (although technically all nodes are both Orchestrators and Workers, see [Executors](##Executors) for more details).
+The platform is made up of a single Orchestration node, and 0+ Worker nodes (although technically all nodes are both Orchestrators and Workers, see [Executors](###Executors) for more details).
 Users of the platform are able to access a web interface which allows them to monitor all devices (nodes) which are running the agent.
 From this interface, they can also request the deployment of an application to the platform via a Github Url.
 This will trigger the platform's orchestrator to validate the deployment, and select a worker to handle the deployment.
 Users can then use the interface to monitor their deployment- accessing information like deployment status, resource usage statistics, application logs, and request updates or destruction of a deployment.

+TODO platform architecture diagram

 ### Platform Capabilities